tohyuting/tp/docs/DeveloperGuide.md

 If the compulsory prefixes are not present (i.e. `ct/COMMAND_TYPE` and `i/INDEX`), **`ParseException`** will be thrown if no compulsory prefixes or only one of the compulsory prefixes are given.

-Similarly, **`ParseException`** will be thrown if no field for editing of suppliers or warehouses is provided or if there are any inappropriate fields supplied (e.g. input a string for index or phone prefix), Furthermore, fields resulting in no changes to an existing supplier or warehouse entry will throw a **`ParseException`** as well to remind user that the supplier or warehouse is unchanged after edits.
+Similarly, **`ParseException`** will be thrown if no field for editing of suppliers or warehouses is provided or if there are any inappropriate fields supplied (e.g. input a string for index or phone prefix).
+Furthermore, fields resulting in no changes to an existing supplier or warehouse entry will throw a **`ParseException`** as well to remind user that the supplier or warehouse is unchanged after edits.

 **`EditCommand`** will then be executed.
 The edited supplier or warehouse will be updated in the model, allowing users to see the changes done for the respective supplier or warehouse.